NathanTeeuwen/Dominulator/README.md

 Where Is The Output for the Program?
 =====================================

 Test programs output to the console.
+They will also output files in the Results directory of the root of the git repository.

 Most test programs can be configured to output individual game logs and also an html summary report.